A NEW ARTISTIC EXPRESSION

 Since then, I have begun work on four new series from the BOS collection : METAMORPHOSIS, CONTINUUM, FLOWER OF LIFE and TREE OF LIFE.

 My desires and aspirations for this entire collection (and its subsequent series) has reached a new peak, by participating in a Smithsonian Institution sponsored environmental art project in early 2022.
-Every painting in this ongoing collection is created with a message.
+Every painting in my BOS's ongoing collection is created with a message.
 These new collaborations give hope to my mission to somehow identify and connect all of us to our threads of humanity, which will lead us back to the knowledge of who we are, as our Highest Self.

 SAATCHI ART Exhibition by The Other Art Fair | Exhibiting Battle of the Soul Collection | Patience II / Rebirth Series (2019), Acrylic on canvas, 4ft x 5 ft— SOLD, private collector